MackenzieClarkson/Open-Skills/README.md

 Add search to jobs and skills and leverage the /autocomplete endpoint, instead of dropdown.
 Add Loading status indicator for user while data is fetching Refactor out inline arrow functions
+Add unit testing either with manual asserts or leverage Jest to check expected lifecycle states

 ## Extra Notes
 Open Skills API is often down